Master of Science in Information Systems Technology

-Admissions to the Master of Science in Information Systems Technology (MSIST) program is competitive.
+Admission to this program is competitive.
 Applicants must present a bachelor’s degree from a regionally accredited college or university and meet the entrance requirements of the School of Business.

 The review process considers each of the following areas on its own merit and candidates should show significant achievement in each area to be considered a strong prospect for admission.